CBidis/CSharp8583/README.md

 #### HOW_TO_USE With messages containing reserved fields ####

-A common case with ISO Messages is to make use of reserved fields (F63) in order to provide additional to data.
+A common case with ISO Messages is to make use of reserved fields (F63) in order to provide additional data.
 The reserved fields usually follow the Patterns of TLV(Tag - Length - Value) or LTV (Length - Tag - Value).

 In order to use the Library with reserved Fields in the Message class you need to create a property that derives from the CustomField class.